Tenant Eviction in Foreclosure: What Are Your Rights?

 What Are Your Rights?

-Although you can't prevent the foreclosure from wiping out your lease, that lease was a contract, and as such, the landlord who signed it is still bound by its terms.
-Simply sue your ex-landlord and they can be held accountable for the economic consequences of his or her failure to deliver the property as provided in the lease.
+You can't prevent the foreclosure process from wiping out your rental agreement.
+However, that lease was a contract, and as such, the landlord who signed it is still bound by its terms.
+If you sue the former owner, they can be held accountable for taking away the place where you live.

-Almost all leases contain a "covenant of quiet enjoyment", which is a material term of the contract, and a landlord who causes a tenant eviction by defaulting on his mortgage is in violation of this covenant.
-Small claims court is the best place to do this, and you can try to recoup economic loses such as:
+Almost all leases contain a "covenant of quiet enjoyment," which is a material term of the contract.
+A landlord who causes a tenant eviction by defaulting on his mortgage is in violation of the tenant's rights.
+Small claims court is the best place to get a court order, and you can try to recoup economic losses such as: